 Confluence automatically fetches mail from the server once every 30 minutes.
 You can manually retrieve new mail from the configured mail accounts by selecting the Mail tab and choosing Fetch new mail.

-You need to be a Space Permissions.to manually retrieve mail.
-See
+You need to be a space administrator to manually retrieve mail.
+See Space Permissions.

 - Only site spaces – not personal spaces – can store mail archives.
 See Spaces for information on site and personal spaces.

 - Confluence mail archiving is an optional feature.
 This means that the 'Mail' options may be disabled and will therefore not appear in the Confluence user interface.
-Mail archiving features are contained in a bundled plugin.
-To activate mail archiving features in Confluence, enable the plugin – choose > General Configuration > Manage Add-ons.
-Then choose System in the drop down, and enable the Confluence Mail Archiving Plugin.
+Mail archiving features are contained in a system app.
+To activate mail archiving features in Confluence, enable the app – go to then choose System in the drop down, and enable the Confluence Mail Archiving Plugin. > Manage apps

 - Once mail is fetched it will be removed from the server.